-Fish Hoek High School offers a wide range of subjects for Grades 10 to 12 in order to cater for diverse needs.
-Subjects offered are divided into six groups and pupils choose a different subject from each group.
-English Home Language, Afrikaans First Additional Language and Life Orientation are compulsory.
+Fish Hoek High School offers a wide range of subjects for Grades 10 to 12 to cater for diverse needs.
+Subjects offered are divided into six groups and pupils should choose a different subject from each group.
+In addition, all pupils have to take Life Orientation.

-Subjects in bold are on the list of designated subjects for which a pupil needs to achieve a minimum of 50% in four of these subjects to qualify for a Bachelor Pass.
 Strict selection takes place in subjects for which there is a high demand.
-Marks achieved in the Grade 9 June examinations may be used as a basis for selection.
-A portfolio of work or attendance at a practical session may be required for dramatic arts, visual art and music.
+Marks achieved in the Grade 9 examinations and some form of aptitude or entrance test written before the end of the year may be used as a basis for selection.
+A portfolio of work or attendance at a practical session may be required for Dance Studies, Dramatic Arts, Music and Visual Art.

 Immigrant status may be granted to:

-- pupils who first enrolled in a South African school in Grade 7 or higher;
+- Pupils who 1st enrolled in a South African school in Grade 7 or higher

-- pupils who have attended schools outside of SA for two or more consecutive years after Grade 3 before returning;
+- Pupils who have attended schools outside SA for two or more consecutive years after Grade 6 before returning

 Grades 8 & 9:

-Pupils who qualify as “immigrants” must take Afrikaans – and complete all School Based Assessments – but receive a concession from having to achieve the 40% pass requirement (they must pass English with at least 30% and, if achieving less than 30% in Afrikaans, they must pass ALL their other subjects)
+Pupils who qualify as “immigrants” must take Afrikaans – and complete all SBAs – but are exempt from having to achieve the 40% pass requirement (must pass English with at least 30% and, if achieving less than 30% in Afrikaans, they must pass ALL their other subjects)